 The average cost for a PCT hike is generally on track with the other hikes at roughly $1000 per month, your costs can increase though with additional equipment needs along with having to constantly change gear to deal with desert, to near alpine, and more environments.

-This doesn’t mean it will be more expensive but many people will run very different gear for the desert start then they use for other sections which can lead to more gear changes and more gear expenses.
+This doesn’t mean it will be more expensive but many people will run very different gear for the desert start than they use for other sections which can lead to more gear changes and more gear expenses.

-How Much Does it Cost to Thru Hike the CDT
+How Much Does it Cost to Thru-Hike the CDT?

 If you are interested in a supreme hiking challenge then the Continental Divide Trail is a perfect match, unlike the AT and PCT it is still not completely signed and many places will require manual routing and pathfinding.

-Final Thoughts on Thru Hiking Costs
+Final Thoughts on Thru-Hiking Costs

-When you take on the decision to begin planning to start and complete a thru hike you have many items to plan out and begin in earnest to start saving money as it isn’t inexpensive.
+When you take on the decision to begin planning to start and complete a thru-hike you have many items to plan out and begin in earnest to start saving money as it isn’t inexpensive.